gilmorethomas/license-plate-detection/README.md

 ## Main components of this include
 1. Datset preparation
-    - Collect and process dataset of images to detect license plates on cars
+    - Collect and process dataset of images to detect license plates on cars (YOLOv8)
+2. Object detection
+    - Object detector implemented using YOLOv8
 2. Classification using Oriented Bounding Boxes (OBB)
+3. Logging
+   * Logging is done using a combination of custom code as well as Comet.
+Comet is an Ultralytics product that allows for server-based logging
+   * You can turn of logging with Comet by setting USE_COMET in globals.py to be false
+   * TODO better capture this

 ## Potential future updates
 * Integration with Autodistill
     * https://github.com/autodistill/autodistill?ref=blog.roboflow.com
     * https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/
-* Integration with comet
+* Integration with comet for logging
+* Integration with SORT, which offers realtime tracking algorithm for multiple object tracking in videos, using rudimentary association and state estimation